wp-plugins/kimili-flash-embed/readme.txt

 == Screenshots ==

 1. The Kimili Flash Embed Tag Generator, as rendered by by Wordpress 2.7.
+2. The Kimili Flash Embed Preferences page as of v.2.1

 == Basic Usage ==